Kash Patel: It’s Time to Fence the FBI’s Money and Force Them to Release Document on Biden Family Dealings

 So he has spawned an investigation that goes back nearly a decade.

-And that to me is the most troubling part.
+And that, to me, is the most troubling part.

 And now, Jan, returning to the subpoena in question.

-Let me let me jump in.
+Let me jump in.

-I'm gonna read Comer's statement.
+I'm going to read Comer's statement.

-Uh today the FBI informed the committee that it will not provide the unclassified documents subpoenaed by the committee.
+Today, the FBI informed the committee that it will not provide the unclassified documents subpoenaed by the committee.

 Now back to Comer here.